 Are you having problems with your computer slowing down?
 Then, when you open the task manager, you see a weird program named CTF.exe running.
 CTF loader errors can be frustrating, but it is a solvable issue that you can work your way around.

-Now, you are puzzled as to why you have an unknown process running on your computer.
-You start questioning the program if it’s a malware or a virus that causes your computer to slow down.
+You are puzzled as to why your computer has an unknown process running in the background.
+You start questioning the program if it’s malware or a virus that causes your computer to slow down.